vestrel00/contacts-android/docs/basics/include-only-desired-data.md

 })
 ```

-The following entity properties are are used in the read/write operation,
+The following entity properties are used in the read/write operation,

 ```kotlin
 Contact {